PaimaStudios/paima-engine-docs/docs/home/3-react-to-events/2-primitive-catalogue/1-introduction.md

 ## Relation to funnels

-Paima [funnels](../3-funnel-types/1-intro.md) are in charge of fetching data from various sources for your game, including data for CDEs which are stored as part of `ChainData`..
+Paima [funnels](../3-funnel-types/1-intro.md) are in charge of fetching data from various sources for your game, including data for the Primitive Catalogue which are stored as part of `ChainData`..
 Depending on where the data you want to access comes from, you may have to add an extra funnel to your game.